chandana999/AIE8/COMPLETE_PROJECT_DOCUMENTATION.md

 | **Answer Relevancy** | 0.8024 | Assesses how relevant the generated response is to the user's query. |
 | **Context Entity Recall** | 0.0333 | Measures how well the retriever captures all relevant entities from the knowledge base. |

+2. What conclusions can you draw about the performance and effectiveness of your pipeline with this information?

 ### Key Conclusions